The Ladder of Kotor Hike: A Guide to the Old Montenegrin Road (2026)

 Stage 4: The Forest Ascent & The Summit Reward

-For everyone else, the remaining 1 – 1.5 hours are characterized by a long and steady ascent through dense forests (no sea views) with an elevation gain of more than 300 meters.
+The remaining 1 – 1.5 hours are characterized by a long and steady ascent through dense forests (no sea views) with an elevation gain of more than 300 meters.
 The entire Ladder of Kotor trail (uphill) will take the average fit hiker three hours to complete.
 The trail ends at the Nevjesta Jadrana Restaurant, which serves traditional Montenegrin cuisine – the perfect fuel after the strenuous ascent.

 Hiking Downhill: The Easier Option